Q&As on changes to livestock identification tag codes

 6. Question – Will herd keepers be able to use up stocks of UK tags?

-Answer – There will be a transition period following the new XI tags becoming available until the final switchover date expected in January 2025.
+Answer – There will be a transition period following the new XI tags becoming available week commencing 24th June 2024 until the final switchover date, expected on 27th January 2025.
 During this transition period it will be permissible to tag and register newborn animals with either the keeper's existing stock of ‘UK’ prefix tags or the new ‘XI’ prefix tags.

 It will be a mandatory requirement to tag all newborn cattle, sheep and goats with new ‘XI’ prefixed tags after the switchover date in January 2025.
 Therefore, herd keepers are advised not to order more tags that they could use between now and January 2025.